Rent a boat in Bodrum Turkey

 Bodrum is a Turkish town located on the peninsula of the same name in the Aegean Sea.
 It is considered the "home of Turkish sailing" and is popular among yachting enthusiasts.

 The Greek islands of Kalymnos, Pserimos and Kos are also located not so far from the peninsula.
-The city of Bodrum itself is located on the southern coast of the peninsula in the north of the Gulf of Gökova, making the resort an ideal place for boat rental and sailing.
+Located on the southern coast of the peninsula in the north of the Gulf of Gökova, the resort is an ideal place for Bodrum boat rentals and sailing.

 How much does it cost to rent a boat in Bodrum?